osmosis-labs/sqs/docs/architecture/passthrough.md

 # Passthrough Module

-Passtrhough module is the module that "passes through" the queries to the chain node via gRPC, aggregates results and returns to the client.
+Passthrough module is the module that "passes through" the queries to the chain node via gRPC, aggregates results and returns to the client.

 ## Context